bigsnarfdude/claude-usage-visualizer/README.md

 - [ ] **Goal Setting** - Set and track learning objectives
 - [ ] **Smart Recommendations** - Personalized tips based on your usage patterns

-### Community Ideas
-Have a feature request?
-[Open an issue](https://github.com/bigsnarfdude/claude-usage-visualizer/issues) or submit a PR!

-## Contributing

-We welcome contributions!
-Whether it's:
-- Bug fixes
-- New features
-- Documentation improvements
-- UI/UX enhancements

-Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Usage Analytics

 This tool helps thousands of developers understand their AI-assisted coding patterns.
 Some interesting findings from the community: